Processing

 AP.06

 Where, after taking due account of the international search and international preliminary examination reports, the Office concludes that the application does not comply with the criteria for patentability, it will notify the applicant accordingly and invite him to submit his observations and, where needed, amendments to the application together with a request that the matter be reconsidered.
-The Office will allow not less than two and not more than six months for the submission of the observations and amendments.
+The Office will allow four months for the submission of the observations and amendments.

 AP.07 CONVERSION INTO NATIONAL APPLICATION